laruh/atomicDEX-API/docs/ANDROID_CROSS_ON_M1_MAC.md

-## Cross-compiling MM for Android on M1 Mac
+## Cross-compiling MM for Android on Apple Silicon

 1. Ensure that your terminal is added to `Developer tools` in MacOS Security & Privacy settings.
 2. The cross-compilation requires Android NDK version 21.
 Custom brew cask file is located at the root of this repo.